Dota Underlords strategy guide – tips and explanations for beginners

 A guide for those who don't know what the hell is going on

-To say that Dota Underlords is a fairly complex game is both unsurprising (given that pesky “Dota” prefix) and one heck of an understatement.
-So, seeing as a fair few of us have been having a great time with this new take on the fledgling autobattler genre, we thought we’d put together the below Dota Underlords strategy guide, and pack it with beginner-friendly tips and explanations of everything that goes on in a match, from heroes and alliances to gold accrual and much more.
+Dota Underlords may have simplified heroes and simplified systems compared with its perplexing, ponderous progenitor Dota 2, but Dota 2 never had over 100 heroes battling each other simultaneously.
+Yes, in case it’s not clear from that pesky “Dota” prefix, Dota Underlords is a tremendously complex game – but it’s also an extremely fun one.
+So we’ve put together the below Dota Underlords strategy guide, packed with beginner-friendly tips and explanations of everything that goes on in a match, from heroes and alliances to gold accrual, early-game vs late-game dominance, and much more.

 Dota Underlords strategy guide – tips and tricks

-There’s a fair amount to cover when you’re writing a Dota Underlords guide, so we’ve done our best to break it up into an easy-to-follow structure.
-But feel free to disregard this structure entirely, and use the links below to skip ahead to a specific section.
+It’s reasonable to expect a fair amount to cover when tackling something like a Dota Underlords guide, so we’ve done our best to break up this wall of text into an easy-to-follow structure.
+But feel free to disregard this structure entirely, and use the links below to skip ahead.

 - How to play Dota Underlords – and how to win